open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 ## Templating

-The second Web Components browser feature that we will look into is HTML templates.
-When writing web components, we usually need to do more than just setting some styles or text.
+The second Web Components feature that we will look into is HTML templates.
+When writing Web Components, we usually need to do more than just setting some styles or text.
 We often need to render larger pieces of HTML as part of our component and update parts of it when the user interacts with it.

 To do this efficiently, the browser provides us with a `<template>` element.
 This element allows us to define the structure of a piece of a HTML upfront, and efficiently clone it when needed.
 This is a lot faster than recreating the same HTML structure each time.
 Using and cloning templates is (intentionally) pretty low level.
 You can read more about the basic API [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).